DINA-community/String-Sysiphos/datamodel/datamodel_netbox.md

     * 🔨 = Adjustments to the current state of the DDDC plugin are necessary
 ```

-*Table 2: Data Model for NetBox Plugins by DINA Community.*
+## Table 2: Data Model for NetBox Plugins by DINA Community

 |Name   | NetBox | Field | Action |Description/Purpose |
 | - | - | - | - |- |